2004 Pacific typhoon season: Typhoon Meranti

 Typhoon Meranti originated out of an area of low pressure about 475 km south of Wake Island on August 2.
 Little deep convection accompanied the weak system despite being situated within an area of moderate diffluence and weak to moderate wind shear.
 Initially, the system was thought to have been much closer to Wake Island; however, following the development of deep convection, the location of the center of circulation was corrected.
 Around 0000 UTC on August 3, the Japan Meteorological Agency (JMA), the Regional Specialized Meteorological Center for the western Pacific basin, designated the system as a tropical depression.
 Development continued as the depression moved into an area of divergence near a tropical upper-tropospheric trough cell.
 Several hours after the JMA issued their advisory on the depression, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert, stating that the system was likely to develop into a tropical storm within 24 hours.
 Later on August 3, the JTWC issued their first advisory on the storm, classifying it as Tropical Depression 14W.
 Located to the west of a mid-level ridge, the depression was steered towards the north.
 Early the next day, the JTWC upgraded 14W to a tropical storm; the JMA later upgraded it to a tropical storm around 1200 UTC.
-At that time, the storm received the name Meranti, a name that was contributed by Cambodia.
+At that time, the storm received the name Meranti, a name that was contributed by Malaysia and refers to a type of tree.
 Little intensification took place until August 5, at which time convection became increasingly organized and underwent a brief period of rapid intensification.
 By 1200 UTC, both the JMA and JTWC upgraded Meranti to a typhoon.
 Several hours later, the storm reached its peak intensity; the JMA assessed it to have had winds of 140 km/h 10-minute winds) while the JTWC assessed it to have attained Category 2 status on the Saffir–Simpson hurricane scale with winds of 165 km/h.